leomotors/Mini-Vector-Calculator/README.md

 * Tested using valgrind, however, some very small leaks are possible in rare case.

-* Exclude Thai and Japanese Version on Windows

 ### Multilingual

 * Support 3 Languages: English, Thai and Japanese